Scattering of massive spin-2 field via graviton exchanges with different spin fields and the long range gravitational potential: The basic ingredients

 Comparing the above propagator for the massive spin-2 field with that of the graviton (Eq.~\ref{qg4}), we see that there is no smooth massless limit for the first.
 This leads to the famous vDVZ discontinuity in the bending of light~\cite{vanDam:1970vg, Zakharov}.

-We will compute the amplitudes for the 2-2 scattering processes involved with a massive spin-2 field, and chiefly with a massive scalar.
+We will compute the amplitudes for the 2-2 scattering processes between a massive spin-2 field and chiefly with a massive scalar.
 The incoming(outgoing) momenta will be denoted by $k_1, k_2\ (k'_1, k'_2)$, where $k_1, \ k'_1$ are the momenta of the massive spin-2 field.
 We have

 We will denote the transfer momentum, $k_1-k_1'=k_2'-k_2$, carried by the internal graviton lines by $q$.
 In the non-relativistic limit, we have $q^0 \approx 0$.
 The gravitational potential, as per the first Born approximation, is defined via the Fourier transform of the non-relativistic limit of the 2-2 scattering Feynman amplitude~\cite{Bjerrum-Bohr:2002gqz},